 - Obtain necessary information from oral and written sources.

 - Present design ideas orally and graphically.

 General: Behave appropriately in both self-directed and shared-learning environments.

 - Follow through with responsibilities in a timely manner.

 - Work diligently and put in necessary time to complete tasks.

 - Exercise good judgment.

-General: Function safely in outdoor/indoor labs and design studios.
+General: Function safely in construction labs and design studios.

 Work for prolonged periods amidst: